The forum has a new look and the Fairfax Team is so excited to create the best experience for our users.

 Name (under which the vial was purchased)

-*If you are looking to start a private group for a PRS donor please email [email protected] with the above information and that you are looking for a PRS group*
+*If you are looking to start a private group for a PRS or CLI donor please email [email protected] with the above information and that you are looking to start a private donor group for a CLI or PRS donor*

 I’m a Carrier for a Genetic Disease – Now What?